 Random drills or semi-systemic footwork exercises are about undertaking a range of different drills without knowing where the ball will land.
 The best way to practice this type of footwork drill is to use a table tennis robot.
 For example, you can set it to fire random shots.

 #4.
 Falkenburg Footwork Drills

 Falkenburg drill is one of the most rigorous yet highly-effective table tennis footwork exercises to help tune your balance to execute the shots and make precise movements throughout the match.

 This type of drill requires executing all four types of basic footwork patterns that we discussed above.
 The ready stance, side to side, in-and-out, and the crossover while executing both forehand and backhand drives.

 It is a type of crossover footwork drill that you can practice.
 To perform the footwork for a table tennis forehand loop, you’ll start with your right foot behind your left and move backward.
 The left leg will come forward in a long step creating the angle of your stance around 45 degrees (with an angle of 90 degrees being square to the table).

 The right foot will push hard off the table and remain in contact with the floor.
 The right leg should rise upwards at an angle and go above the left leg.
 At the same time, with the movement of the right foot forwards and upwards, the upper body should also lean back on that side.

 #6.
 Table Tennis Doubles Footwork Drills

-That means that you have to consider your opponent’s actions, but you also need to factor in your own partner’s responses.
+That means you have to consider your opponent’s actions, but you also must factor in your partner’s responses.
 If you want to be good at this type of footwork, you should first concentrate on mastering the basics.
 I recommend that you go over the basics of singles table tennis footwork as that knowledge is also apt to apply.